|

 The Canary Islands

-(Spanish: Islas Canarias) are a Spanish archipelago which, in turn,
+are a Spanish archipelago which, in turn, forms one of the Spanish Autonomous

-of the European Union.
-The archipelago is located just off the northwest
+Communities and an Outermost Region of the European Union.
+The archipelago

-coast of mainland Africa, 100 km west of the disputed border between Morocco
+is located just off the northwest coast of mainland Africa, 100 km west

-and the Western Sahara.
-The sea currents which depart from Canary's coasts
+of the disputed border between Morocco and the Western Sahara.
+The sea

-used to lead ships away to America.
-The islands highest to lowest are:
+currents which depart from Canary's coasts used to lead ships away to America.

-El Hierro, Alegranza, La Graciosa and Montaña Clara.
+Lanzarote, La Palma, La Gomera, El Hierro, Alegranza, La Graciosa and Montaña

 The status of capital city